 During lessons the trainer will initially observe how you move, giving insight into your day to day movements.

 These observations usually include:

-- How do you stand up?
+- How you stand up?

-- How do you sit down?
+- How you sit down?

-- How do you walk?
+- How you walk?

-- The movements of your joints;
+- The movements and flexibility in your joints;

 - The movements and alignment of your head, neck and spine when completing each of these activities.